Group-blind optimal transport to group parity and its constrained variants: Numerical Illustrations

-We consider another baseline of barycentre projection: \begin{definition}[The barycentre projection in \cite{gordaliza2019obtaining}] The second baseline is the total repair in Section~5.1.1 (B) of \cite{gordaliza2019obtaining}, where each sample split its mass to be transported, the same as our setting.
+\paragraph{The barycentre projection in \cite{gordaliza2019obtaining}} This baseline (abbreviated as ``barycentre'') is the total repair in Section~5.1.1 (B) of \cite{gordaliza2019obtaining}, where each sample split its mass to be transported, the same as our setting.
 The idea is that the two conditional distributions of the random variable $X$ by the protected attribute $S$ are going to be transformed into the Wasserstein barycentre $P^{B}$ between $P^{X_{s_0}}$ and $P^{X_{s_1}}$, with weight $\pi_0$ and $\pi_1$.
 The 1-Wasserstein barycentre is defined as